-Before you purchase a property in the Central Valley of Costa Rica, you first need to learn more about the Costa Rica climate.
-You really don’t want to find out, after buying, that you can’t stand the heat.
-Or maybe that it rains too much.
+Before you purchase a property in the Central Valley, you first need to learn more about our Costa Rica climate.
+You really don’t want to find out, after buying, that you can’t stand the heat, that it rains too much.

 There is a huge difference in climate, temperature, winds, and humidity in each of the areas that we cover.

-That’s why we have agents who live in the area where they sell property.
-It’s a great way that you, the client, can find out first-hand what those differences in Costa Rica Climate and temperatures are.
+The reason that our agents work in the area where they live is as they are experts on everything that’s going on there, including the climate and temperatures.
+That’s why we have agents who live in the area where they sell properties.
+It’s a great way that you, the client, can find out first-hand what those differences in the climate and temperatures are.

-Costa Rica has 12 climatic zones; you will be surprised about the changes.
-This is also the reason that Costa Rica offers such a variety in flora and fauna.
+Our beautiful country has 12 climatic zones; you will be surprised by the changes.
+This is also the reason that the country offers such a variety of flora and fauna.
 The best part is that you can choose the Costa Rica climate that you adjust to best.

-It is very important to note that global warming has affected the Costa Rica climate.
-It is often warmer than it was before and we are receiving a lot more rainfall now.
+It is very important to note that global warming has also affected our climate.
+It is now warmer than it was before and we are receiving a lot more rainfall now.

 Costa Rica Climate

-Every so many miles, altitudes change, wind changes, topography changes.
+Every so many mile, altitudes change, wind changes, and topography changes.
 In other countries, you might have the same weather across the whole country.
-But in Costa Rica, you have the choice of finding the best temperatures and rainfall that you like most.
+But you have the choice of finding the best temperatures and rainfall that you like most before moving here.

-You need to understand that the rainy season is what keeps things green in Costa Rica.
-That’s why most people call the rainy season the Green Season.
+You need to understand that the rainy season is what keeps things green in our latitudes That’s why most people call the rainy season the green season.